wp-plugins/photosmash-galleries/readme.txt

 == Description ==
 Photosmash Galleries makes it easy to create photo galleries in posts or pages that your users can upload images to.
 Photosmash has incredibly flexible and simple models for designing custom photo gallery and form layouts, utilizing your own custom database fields.

-We have set up a crowdfunding page, hopefully we'll raise enough to help us revive the plugin to its former glory.
-Feel free to share and contribute - http://igg.me/at/photosmash - thank you!

 == Installation ==
 1. Upload the plugin folder - `photosmash-galleries` - to your `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress
 3. To automatically add a new gallery to a post/page, put the `[photosmash]` shortcode in the body of the post/page where you want it to show up.
-4. To add a specific existing gallery to a post, use the `[photosmash id=#]` shortcode (replacing `#` with the gallery\'s ID).
+4. To add a specific existing gallery to a post, use the `[photosmash id=#]` shortcode (replacing `#` with the gallery's ID).
-5. Alternatively, you can set Photosmash to \"auto-add\" galleries to all posts by updating the settings in the Photosmash options page in the Settings panel.
+5. Alternatively, you can set Photosmash to "auto-add" galleries to all posts by updating the settings in the Photosmash options page in the Settings panel.

 == Frequently Asked Questions ==
 = Is Photosmash free? =

 Yes, it is.
-It\'s licensed under the GPLv3.
+It's licensed under the GPLv3.

 = How many galleries can a post/page have? =